 --b.
 The second step of the Communication Skills Building technique was for Gloria to repeat.
 I stated, "Repeat back to people what you hear."
 For example, while talking to someone on the bus, that person stated to Gloria, "I am bored by my life."
 Gloria stated, "I heard you say you were bored."

 --c.
 In addition to listening and repeating, the third step in the Communication Skills Building technique is follow-up questioning.
 Gloria followed up with the person on the bus by asking, "So why are you bored with your life?"
 In a later session, Gloria stated, "It sort of works.
 When I use the steps, I can think of some things to say.
 At least I don’t feel like an outsider when I can respond to what other people are saying."

 --d.
 The fourth step expanded on what Gloria had already begun to learn.
 I stated, "When you find yourself not knowing what to ask, remember who, what, when, where, how, and why.
 These are six words that will help you in most situations when you don’t know what to say.
 Choose one to ask your question."

 Because Gloria implemented the Communication Skills Building technique successfully by making a special effort to be curious about people and things, she benefited from this technique.
 Think of your schizophrenic client.
 Could he or she increase interaction and interest through the Communication Skills Building technique?

-On this track we discussed three of five common negative symptoms of schizophrenia.
+In this section, we discussed three of five common negative symptoms of schizophrenia.
 The three negative symptoms that we discussed were apathy, incongruous emotional responses and reductions in speech.

-On the next track we will continue to discuss negative symptoms of schizophrenia.
+In the next section, we will continue to discuss negative symptoms of schizophrenia.
 We will discuss two additional negative symptoms.
 They are social withdrawal and reduced social performance.

 What are three of five common negative symptoms of schizophrenia?